VIP 99 CENT SALE: Check out our newly expanded 2021 exclusive VIP Podcast line-up with new Apple Podcasts app VIP feed compatibility, new payment options, new VIP Member Testimonials - Pro Wrestling Torch

 I always enjoy the PPV Roundtable, so much so that I now tend to listen to your audio first then pick and choose which match I watch based on your opinions.

-I’ve recently started listening to the “NXT 8 Years Ago” pod and I’m an instant fan.
+I’ve recently started listening to the ‘NXT 8 Years Back’ pod and I’m an instant fan.
 I listen to the Wade Keller Hotline most days but Raw and Smackdown reviews are a must listen every week.”

 -Alun Thomas of Anglesey, North Wales, UK